Rishabbh-Sahu/linear_programming/README.md

 # Linear programming

-Solution has operated in Deterministic domain where all the parameters are known.
+Solution has operated in **deterministic domain** where all the parameters are known.

 #### Optimal Raw material mix problem (kindly refer LP_optimizer.ipynb)
 - What should be the mix for creating different items from the raw material which **maximizes the profit?**